Millions of free VPN user records leaked

 It also says it doesn’t collect IP addresses, outgoing VPN IP addresses, timestamps or the durations of sessions which, as Cybernews’ report suggests, is not true.

-VPNs are a popular tool used to preserve one’s privacy when going online.
+The best VPNs preserve one’s privacy when going online.
 By hiding the endpoint’s true IP address and location, the user can circumvent various censorships and geographical blockades.
 Ever since Russia invaded Ukraine, its government blocked its citizens from accessing western media outlets, which triggered an enormous spike in VPN downloads in the country.

 VPNs are also very popular in China, where people use it to bypass the Great Firewall of China.